HabanaAI/vllm-fork/README.md

 > [!NOTE]
 > For Intel Gaudi specific setup instructions and examples, please refer [Intel® Gaudi® README](https://github.com/HabanaAI/vllm-fork/blob/habana_main/README_GAUDI.md).
 For jupyter notebook based quickstart tutorials refer [Getting Started with vLLM](https://github.com/HabanaAI/Gaudi-tutorials/blob/main/PyTorch/vLLM_Tutorials/Getting_Started_with_vLLM/Getting_Started_with_vLLM.ipynb) and [Understanding vLLM on Gaudi](https://github.com/HabanaAI/Gaudi-tutorials/blob/main/PyTorch/vLLM_Tutorials/Understanding_vLLM_on_Gaudi/Understanding_vLLM_on_Gaudi.ipynb).

 We are excited to invite you to our Menlo Park meetup with Meta, evening of Thursday, February 27!
 Meta engineers will discuss the improvements on top of vLLM, and vLLM contributors will share updates from the v0.7.x series of releases.
-[Register Now](https://lu.ma/h7g3kuj9)
+[Register Now](https://lu.ma/h7g3kuj9).
+Test

 ---